bingesam/group01_flights/README.md

 ---

-## Inhalte
+## Contents

-- Web-API-Anbindung (Travelpayouts)
+- Web API integration (Travelpayouts)
-- Datenaufbereitung mit Pandas inkl.
-Typenumwandlung
+- Data preparation with Pandas including type conversion
-- Regex-Nutzung zur Extraktion von Zeitinformationen
+- Use of regular expressions (regex) to extract time information
-- Nutzung von Python-Datenstrukturen (Listen, Dictionaries etc.)
+- Use of Python data structures (lists, dictionaries, etc.)
-- Kontrollstrukturen: Bedingungen und Schleifen
+- Control structures: conditions and loops
-- Explorative Datenanalyse und Visualisierungen (Matplotlib, Seaborn)
+- Exploratory data analysis and visualizations (Matplotlib, Seaborn)
-- Statistische Auswertung (t-Test mit p-Wert)
+- Statistical analysis (t-test with p-value)
-- Speicherung in SQLite-Datenbank inkl.
-SQL-Query
+- Storage in a SQLite database including SQL query
-- Interaktive Streamlit-Web-App zur Darstellung und Analyse
+- Interactive Streamlit web app for presentation and analysis
-- Analyse mit einem Large Language Model (LLM) via Together.ai
+- Analysis with a Large Language Model (LLM) via Together.ai
-- Analyse im Jupyter Notebook
+- Analysis in a Jupyter Notebook

 ---

 ## Projekt starten

-### 1. Repository klonen (falls noch nicht geschehen)
+### 1. Clone the repository (if not already done)

-### 2. `.env`-Datei erstellen mit deinem API-Zugang
+### 2. Create a .env file with your API credentials

-Inhalt der Datei `.env`:
+Contents of the .env file:

-TRAVELPAYOUTS_TOKEN=dein_token_hier
+TRAVELPAYOUTS_TOKEN=your_token_here
-TOGETHER_API_KEY=dein_token_hier
+TOGETHER_API_KEY=your_token_here

-> Wichtig: Diese Datei **nicht ins Repository hochladen** – sie enthält private Zugangsdaten!
+> Important: **Do not upload this file to the repository** – it contains private credentials!

-### 3. Notwendige Pakete installieren
+### 3. Install required packages

 pip install -r requirements.txt

-### 4. Streamlit-Web-App starten
+### 4. Start the Streamlit web app

 streamlit run app/app_streamlit.py

--> Die App läuft dann lokal im Browser auf http://localhost:8501
+-> The app will run locally in the browser at http://localhost:8501

 ---

-## Jupyter Notebook
+## Jupyter notebook

-Zur Analyse und Visualisierung kann das begleitende Jupyter Notebook verwendet werden:
+The accompanying Jupyter notebook can be used for further analysis and visualization:

-### Notebook starten
+### Start notebook

 jupyter lab notebooks/flugpreis_analyse.ipynb

-Alternativ in VS Code direkt im Ordner `notebooks/` öffnen.
+Alternatively, open directly in VS Code under the notebooks/ folder.